haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Wand, rare (requires attunement by a spellcaster)
 This wand has 7 charges.
 While holding it, you can use an action to expend 1 or more of its charges to cast the fireball spell (save DC 15) from it.
 For 1 charge, you cast the 3rd-­‐‑level version of the spell.
 You can increase the spell slot level by one for each additional charge you expend.
 The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll a Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 248
+If you expend the wand’s last charge, roll a

 d20.
 On a 1, the wand crumbles into ashes and is destroyed.
 Wand of Lightning Bolts